zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 </KeyboardNavigatorElement>
 ```

-### Signature
+## Signature

-`KeyboardNavigatorBoard`'s `active` state can be controlled by external prop or an internal automatic detecting.
-If you explicitly passed the `active` prop to it will force this detecting disabled.
-If you let this `active` prop be omitted, `autoActive` detecting mechanism will be enabled with an initial active state `initialActive`.
-It is also a polymorphic higher-order-component, so you can pass any props which the as one takes and the base type definition.
+`KeyboardNavigatorBoard`'s `active` state can be driven by an external prop or internal automatic detecting.
+An explicitly passed `active` prop forces this detection disabled.
+If you let this `active` prop be omitted, the `autoActive` detecting mechanism will be enabled with an initial active state `initialActive`.
+It is also a polymorphic higher-order component, so you can pass any props which the as one takes and the base type definition.

 ```ts
 type KeyboardNavigatorBoardProps = {